Re-Envisioning Command and Control: Conclusions

 We outline a human-machine partnership-focused approach to future C2 systems using the notional example of an adaptive, scalable, intelligent COA development and analysis suite of technologies, iCOAs-SA.
 Through providing examples of how such a suite of technologies could impact operations in three ways---streamlining the C2 operations process, enabling unity of effort, and creating effective adaptability---we illustrated a future vision of C2 that addresses assumed future operational challenges while also balancing materiel and non-materiel considerations.

 While our approach largely focuses on providing examples of a C2 system possible in the far future, we posit that by focusing on human-machine partnerships as a core principle of system development, intelligent systems could be designed that intentionally evolve over time.
 That is, initially, suites of technologies could operate as aids in a largely human-dominated system akin to current C2, while over time with experience and refinement, the nature of the interactions could evolve to the proposed partnerships described herein.
-Further, we acknowledge that while we frame the problem in terms of human-machine partnerships, progress in human-centric and machine-centric approaches will be necessary and effective when integrated with the types of advancements envisioned herein.
+Consistent with this, there are several recently-developed AI tools for the MDMP focused on accelerating mission analysis, such as understanding commander's intent~\cite{schadd2022machine}, and COA development and analysis~\cite{yuksek2023intelligent,goecks2024coagpt,schwartz2020ai}.
+Further, we acknowledge that while we frame the problem in terms of human-machine partnerships, progress in human- and machine-centric approaches will be necessary and effective when integrated with the types of advancements envisioned herein, particularly with respect to the technology and infrastructure available at the tactical edge.
+For instance, mirroring industry trends of integrating AI into devices such as smartphones and personal computers, we predict that the computing and power requirements for future AI technologies will be met for warfighters at the tactical edge.